Rayvid/men-microservice-skeleton/README.md

 ### Launch locally

 `make build up`
-You might think its not windows friendly, but author mostly uses it on windows with mingw. so it definitely is.
-On Mac though its very recomended to remove  `-- -L` from nodemon
+You might think its not windows friendly, but original author mostly uses it on windows with mingw. so it definitely is.
+On Mac/Linux though its very recomended to remove  `-- -L` from nodemon

 ### Debug locally

-Standard vscode docker attach to node will work just fine
+Standard vscode `Docker: Attach to Node` will work just fine

 ### `npm start` w/o docker